cmdelcarmen/holberton-system_engineering-devops/0x19-postmortem/README.md

-Project instructions:
+*Project instructions:*

-"Using one of the web stack debugging projects issue or an outage you have personally faced, write a postmortem.
-Most of you never have faced an outage, so just get creative and invent your own."
+*"Using one of the web stack debugging projects issue* *or an outage you have personally faced, write a postmortem.
+Most* *of you never have faced an outage, so just get creative and invent your own."*

-I decided to invent my own.
+*I decided to invent my own.*

 # Postmortem

-Outage **start** time: Monday, September 27 at 3:06 PM Eastern Standard Time.
+• Outage **start** time: Monday, September 27 at 3:06 PM Eastern Standard Time.
-Outage **end** time: Monday, September 27 at 5:27 PM Eastern Standard Time.
+• Outage **end** time: Monday, September 27 at 5:27 PM Eastern Standard Time.

-What occurred:
+• What occurred:
-What users experienced:
+• What users experienced:
-Percentage of users affected: About 25% to 30%.
+• Percentage of users affected: About 25% to 30%.
-Root cause of the problem:
+• Root cause of the problem:

 ## Timeline
 • When was issue detected: